 As previously described, collaborative law can be practiced following many different models.
-For example, some models of collaborative law do not require the parties to hire any additional experts to play any role.
+There are many varieties of participation agreements - some short, some long, some in legalese and some in plain language.
+Some models of collaborative law do not require the parties to hire any additional experts to play any role.
 In other models, collaborative law involves many professionals (e.g., mental health and financial planners) from other disciplines (See EAST BATON ROUGE, LA., UNIF.
 RULES FOR LA.
 DIST.
 CTS tit.
 IV, § 3 (2005); in others, it does not (See CONTRA COSTA, CA., LOCAL CT.
 RULE 12.5 (2007).
-In some models of collaborative law, mental health professionals serve unconventional roles such as "divorce coach" or "child specialist".
-In others, they serve more traditional roles of parenting evaluator.
-Similarly, financial experts can be designated "divorce planner" or "neutral appraiser" depending on the model of collaborative law.
+In some models of collaborative law, mental health professionals play roles such as "divorce coach" or "child specialist".
+Neutral experts can be engaged by the parties to do a specific task such as an appraisal or valuation or evaluation of parenting issues.
 Some models of collaborative law encourage parties and collaborative lawyers to mediate disputes and call in a third party neutral for that purpose.
 Others use arbitration to resolve issues that the parties cannot negotiate resolution of themselves.